 Don't put off this important piece of the financial-planning process.

-When Ginnie and Alan wrote me last year, they were feeling nervous about their portfolio's ability to last through what they hoped would be a long and fruitful retirement.
+When Ginnie and Alan wrote me to request a portfolio makeover, they were feeling nervous about their portfolio's ability to last through what they hoped would be a long and fruitful retirement.
 But this couple wasn't thinking only about themselves.
 As parents of a daughter with special needs, they were seeking guidance on what to do to ensure that their child would be able to remain independent and have enough money to cover her needs.
 Their 20-something daughter was employed and living on her own nearby, but she relied on them for ongoing financial support.

 While I strongly believe that you can tackle many aspects of financial planning on your own, without the assistance of a professional, estate planning--the process of distributing one's assets after death--isn't one of them.
-True, it's not hard to find do-it-yourself wills and other estate-planning materials on the Internet.
+True, it's not hard to find do-it-yourself wills and other estate-planning materials on the internet.
 But the topic is extremely complicated, and the right solution is specific to each individual.
-The tax laws related to estate planning have also undergone swift changes over the past several years and are apt to change in the years ahead, too.
-If you're creating or updating an estate plan, it's essential that you seek the advice of an attorney who's well versed in the key issues.
-Not only can a professional ensure that your assets are distributed and that your health care proceeds in accordance with your wishes, but he or she can also do so with an eye toward reducing the tax burden on those assets.
+The tax laws related to estate planning have also undergone swift changes during the past several years and may change again in the years ahead, too.
+If you're creating or updating an estate plan, it's essential that you seek the advice of an attorney who's well-versed in the key issues.
+Not only can a professional ensure that your assets are distributed and that your healthcare proceeds in accordance with your wishes, but he or she can also do so with an eye toward reducing the tax burden on those assets.

 Of course, any time you hear the word "attorney," it's natural to worry about the costs you'll rack up.
 You might be tempted to postpone creating an estate plan, assuming that you need to have a lot of assets to make the process worthwhile.
 Alternatively, many individuals wait until they have children to create an estate plan.
 But everyone--regardless of life stage or the size of their portfolio--should think about hiring an attorney to draft the basic estate-planning documents: a will, a living will, and powers of attorney.